koenrane/KR-new-site/content/Essays/Looking back on my alignment PhD.md

 [Here's to winning](https://www.lesswrong.com/posts/Cf2zBkoocqcjnrNFD/emotionally-confronting-a-probably-doomed-world-against). 🥂

 [^1]: My PhD was six years long (it started in the fall of 2016).
 However, I’m not even going to critique the first two years, because that would make the “Mistakes” section far too long.
 [^2]: If you’re interested in reading about the theory now, see [this recent comment](https://www.lesswrong.com/posts/CoZhXrhpQxpy9xw9y/where-i-agree-and-disagree-with-eliezer?commentId=EfeMSnBvbvxjSQBc3).
-I’m currently putting together some prerequisite posts to bridge the inferential gap. (_Later published: The [shard theory of human values](https://www.lesswrong.com/posts/iCfdcxiyr2Kj8m8mT/the-shard-theory-of-human-values)._ ✅)
+I’m currently putting together some prerequisite posts to bridge the inferential gap. _Later published: The [shard theory of human values.](https://www.lesswrong.com/posts/iCfdcxiyr2Kj8m8mT/the-shard-theory-of-human-values)_
 [^3]: Sometimes I feel the urge to defend myself _just a little more_, to which some part of me internally replies “are you serious, this defensibility thing again?!
 Are you _ever_ going to let me _actually think_?”
 I like that part of me a lot.